- Normal precautions

 General COVID-19 Travel Advisory in Operation

 Emergency responses to the Covid-19 crisis in many countries have included restrictions of flights to/from Europe; imposition of new mandatory quarantine arrangements and new restrictions affecting the admission of Irish people travelling to and within the Asia Pacific region.

-Cases of the Novel Coronavirus (COVID-19) have been reported in many countries worldwide.
-Please see the Additional Information tab for further details.
+Cases of COVID-19 have been reported in many countries worldwide.

 International travellers to the Solomon Islands who have travelled from or transited through the countries identified here during the 14 days immediately before the day on which the person arrives in the Solomon Islands, will not be permitted to enter the country.
 For the most up to date information, please see the National Disaster Management Office

 Mosquito borne illnesses, including malaria and dengue fever are common throughout the Solomon Islands. .
 Ensure that you protect yourself against mosquito bites.
 Irish Citizens are advised to follow the advice of the Health Protection Surveillance Centre.

 As there is no Irish Embassy or Consulate in the Solomon Islands, we are limited in the help we can offer you in an emergency.
 However, if you need assistance, you can contact the Embassy of Ireland in Canberra.

 We suggest you learn as much as you can about the Solomon Islands before your trip from travel agents, tour operators and guide books.
 The best help is often close at hand so if you have problems when you are in the Solomon Islands, try talking to your local contacts, tour operator representative or hotel management.

 If you are in a non-EU state without Irish representation, then you can find out what other EU missions are in the country you are located in by visiting https://ec.europa.eu/info/policies/justice-and-fundamental-rights/eu-citizenship/consular-protection_en